SEOptimize-LLC/internal-link-analyzer/README.md

 # Internal Link Analyzer

-A Streamlit web application that analyzes internal hyperlinks on websites to identify duplicate links pointing to the same destination, helping identify potential SEO issues related to diluted link equity.
+A Streamlit web application that analyzes internal hyperlinks on websites to identify **duplicate links on the same page** pointing to identical destinations.
+This helps identify genuine SEO issues where multiple links to the same URL from one page dilute link equity.

 ## Features